 I generally only buy organic fruits and veggies and they can get expensive.
 I remember one time putting back a couple organic onions because they cost $14 for only two yellow onions!
 You can grow your own produce so easily.
 I grow mine indoors because we have a lot of hungry squirrels outside, but if you have a garden spot, even better!

-Things like soaps, perfumes, jellies, jams, brownie mixes, the possibilities are endless!
+Things like soaps, perfumes, pillows, baskets, the possibilities are endless!
 Decorate a jar with a pretty label and some ribbon left over from the gifts you received through-out the year and your not only recycling, but saving money, and I’m sorry, but I’d rather receive a homemade gift than a store bought one any day.
 Maybe I’m different, but the thought is there so much more than something bought in the store, and don’t even get me started on gift cards. 🙂 They are just so impersonal.
 It’s like a criminal offense in our home.
 Come on…get to know the person your giving a gift to enough to know what they like and don’t like or don’t bother giving a gift and if it’s coming from a family member, WOW, that just goes to show you the relationship right there.
 Okay, I’m done on my soapbox. 🙂